I wanted to change my behavior. So I made a simple computer program to reprogram myself.

 Getting off the couch and onto a treadmill can be harder than running for 40 minutes.
 One of the main reasons people don't take action is because they are programmed not to.
 It is easier to do what you normally do.
 Reprogram your brain, take action and get what you want.

-Affirmations are positive statements that are are repeated hundreds of times.
+Affirmations are positive statements that are repeated hundreds of times.
 I only need to add a command to a computer program once for it to work.
 Your brain is not the same as a computer.
 Statements or commands need to be repeated over and over again.
 Reprogramming your mind requires repetition.

-Say that 'Cold showers are refreshing.'
-20 times a day and eventually you will get into the habit of having cold showers.
+Say 'Cold showers are refreshing' 20 times a day and eventually you will get into the habit of having cold showers.
 Keep telling yourself that you like to exercise while you watch TV and you will probably get into the habit of exercising while you watch TV.
 It worked for me.

 - I like to exercise while I watch TV.